 - Landing with our torso ahead of our knees and feet

 The tightness from improper posture doesn’t allow our body to function correctly and efficiently, making us more prone to injury and less efficient runners.

-Poor posture is one reason that Achilles tendon injuries are so common in runners.
+Poor posture is one reason that runners battle Achilles tendon injuries.
 If our body is out of alignment, tendons, muscles, and ligaments cannot do their job.

 Causes of Poor Posture

 In our technology-driven world, we spend much of the day contributing to our poor posture by putting ourselves in odd positions for long periods of time.
 When we use the same motion constantly, our bodies become tired and shift to release tension.
 However, those shifts to accommodate discomfort lead to improper alignment and suffering over time.

 Nearly all of us find ourselves in the following sitting positions or odd body holds regularly throughout the day.

 - Sitting or standing at a desk for long periods of time

 - Texting on our cell phones, aka “text neck”

 - Cradling the phone between our ear and neck to talk and allow for free hands